-However, if you’re at all like me that doesn’t have much artistic flare, you may end up growing frustrated with your efforts.
+However, if you’re at all like me that don’t have much artistic flare, you may end up growing frustrated with your efforts.

 All I can say is, it definitely doesn’t have to be the best fantasy map ever made.
 It just needs to be a rough creation, one that contains all of the details you need and allows you to track your story as your characters move through your world.

 You can always commission an artist to turn your rough creation into a work of art down the line.
-Using websites like Upwork and Fiverr can help you connect with artists, as well as looking on websites like Deviant Art or in groups on social media
+Using websites like Upwork and Fiverr can help you connect with artists, as well as look on websites like Deviant Art or in groups on social media

 Another way you can make a fantasy map, as we’ll see in the next section, is to convert your drawing into a sleeker, digital version by using an online map maker.

 To help you out further, why not check out YouTube?
 This video on sketching out landmasses for your map is great for helping you get underway:

 As I mentioned above, there are a number of online fantasy map makers that you can use to generate your world into digital form.
 Some of them are free, others you may have to pay for, but either way, the results can be particularly impressive.